 Clean Upholstery & Curtains: If possible, launder any removable upholstery and curtains.
 For fixed materials, spot clean.

-Sanitize the Bathroom: Give the toilet, shower, and sinks a good clean with bathroom-specific products.
+Sanitise the Bathroom: Give the toilet, shower, and sinks a good clean with bathroom-specific products.

 3.Appliance Maintenance

 Test Electrical Appliances: Check that the fridge, stove, microwave, and any other appliances are working correctly.
 Ensure gas appliances are venting properly.
+If your caravan has a lithium-ion battery system, it’s worth understanding the specific fire risks and safety measures involved, as these differ from traditional lead-acid setups.

 Service the Air Conditioner: Clean the air filter and ensure the system is operating smoothly.